 Have questions about Yucandu Summer Camps?
 We have answers!
 Peruse our handy Camp FAQ for all of the info you need to know about Yucandu Summer Camps.

 This is totally your call.
 Parents make this decision based on scheduling, car pools and maturity/skill levels.
-To clarify, the Kindergarten age group does NOT include pre-K or junior K.
+However, the Kindergarten age group does NOT include pre-K or junior K.

 In general, our camp projects: